1Focus icon 1Focus-Blog

 • Be aware that your time is a limited resource.2

 • Find out where your time is spent.4 Track everything you do for a week to get an accurate picture of your time usage.
-Look at the reports at the end of the week and evaluate.3
+Review the reports at the end of the week and evaluate.3

-• After finishing a project, evaluate how long you thought it would take and how long it actually took.2
+• After finishing a project, assess how long you thought it would take versus how long it actually took.2

-• Think about how the tasks you are doing right now will help or hurt you in the future.2
+• Consider how the tasks you are doing right now will help or hinder you in the future.2

-• When you think you might be spending too much time on a project, step back and evaluate its importance2
+• If you think you might be spending too much time on a project, step back and evaluate its importance.2

 • It takes 30 days to create a habit, but good habits make your life easier.6